Panzerschrek/U-00DC-Sprache-site/_posts/2023-08-11-dead-code-checks.md

 ### Unused names detection

 Detecting unused names is important too.
-Unused code may indicate that something in a program is wrong - for example programmer forgot to use a variable or forgot to remove it during a refactoring.
+Unused code may indicate that something in a program is wrong - for example a programmer forgot to use a variable or forgot to remove it during a refactoring.

 So, i implemented some kind of unused names detection in Ü.
 Internally there are two kinds of checks - for local (function scope) names and other (global) names.